mohammadNematollahi/store-api-ddd/README.md

 ### Now you are asking yourself, how do I know the paths of this project to test this project? well it's easy you how to doing this way

 #### firtst you have to download this project from github
-#### second you have to write this code in terminal for download folder vendore
+#### second you have to write this code in terminal for download folder vendor
 ```
 composer update
 ```